Anti-apartheid movement in the United States: Banned participation at the Olympic games

 Opposition to South Africa's participation in the Olympics began with Dennis Brutus, a South African political activist.
-In 1961, Brutus found the South African Sports Association, which became the South African Non-Racial Olympic Committee (SAN-ROC) in 1963.
+In 1961, Brutus founded the South African Sports Association, which became the South African Non-Racial Olympic Committee (SAN-ROC) in 1963.
 During the 1964 Tokyo Olympics, the International Olympic Committee (IOC) banned South Africa from participating in the Olympics over its discriminatory practices under the apartheid.
 The stipulations outlined by the IOC required that the South African sports teams be multiracial.
-Under John Vorster, the new South Africa Primer Minister, the South African government introduced a “New Sports Policy” as an attempt to diversify its sports teams.
-Upon investigation by the IOC, however, it was found that Olympic trials for South African teams were separated by race, with the best from each group qualify for the mixed-race team.
+Under John Vorster, the new South Africa Primer Minister, the South African government introduced a "New Sports Policy" as an attempt to diversify its sports teams.
+Upon investigation by the IOC, however, it was found that Olympic trials for South African teams were separated by race, with the best from each group qualifying for the mixed-race team.
 As a result of South Africa's continual discriminatory practices, an international boycott campaign was formed to oppose South Africa's participation in the 1968 Mexico City Olympics, which prompted the IOC to withdraw its invitation to South Africa.

 The ban against South African participation in the Olympics was not lifted until 1992, the same year when South Africa formally ended its apartheid system.
 Readmission to the Olympic games hinged on further progress toward integration of South African sports.
 At the 1992 Barcelona Olympics, South African athletes competed under a neutral Olympic flag.
 Following the election of Nelson Mandela in 1994, South Africa entered the Olympic stage under its post-apartheid flag for the first time at the 1996 Olympic games.

 Artists and athletes against apartheid

 The cultural and entertainment boycott represented another important avenue to express opposition to South Africa's apartheid.
 Since the 1960s, many artists and entertainers have declared that they will not perform in South Africa or have their works shown there because of the government's rigid adherence to apartheid.
 Others participated in anti-apartheid events or contributed financially to international campaigns for the dismantling of apartheid in South Africa.
-As protests against artists who performed in South Africa occurred, tennis player Arthur Ashe and singer Harry Belafonte found Artists and Athletes Against Apartheid in 1983 to lobby for sanctions and embargoes against the South African government.
+As protests against artists who performed in South Africa occurred, tennis player Arthur Ashe and singer Harry Belafonte founded Artists and Athletes Against Apartheid in 1983 to lobby for sanctions and embargoes against the South African government.
 The group consisted of more than sixty U.S. artists and athletes, including Tony Bennett, Bill Cosby, and Muhammad Ali, who refused to perform in South Africa until the apartheid was dismantled.
-In 1985, Steven Van Zandt and Arthur Baker also found the protest group Artists United Against Apartheid and produced the record Sun City to voice concerns for apartheid and the imprisonment of Nelson Mandela.
+In 1985, Steven Van Zandt and Arthur Baker also founded the protest group Artists United Against Apartheid and produced the record Sun City to voice concerns for apartheid and the imprisonment of Nelson Mandela.
 Proceeds from the album were donated to The Africa Fund to support humanitarian efforts of anti-apartheid groups.